dk14/wolfram-mega/docs/traders.md

 The rule for evolving offer state collaboratively is to always pick the offer with highest PoW difficulty in a most progressed state (longest chain of back-references).

 One can accept offers outside of Mega mempool network - given that counter-party provided `contact`.

+### Multi-party

-Two-party offers are generalizable to multi-party (multi leg) offers through adding a composite party, e.g. "bob,carol"
+Two-party offers are generalizable to multi-party (multi leg) offers through adding a composite party, e.g. "bob,carol".

 ### Schedules

 Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference.
 Scheduled offer is finalized when first `openingTx` for the whole tree is co-signed (parties cross check that every node is co-signed).

+#### "Ad-hoc" parties in schedules
+If party has to be added "on the go" then special "new party" outome has to be added.
+Such outome can be attested without third-party oracle, by verifying proof of funding transaction on-chain.

+For BTC this would require to either:
+- potential candidates to specify their adresses in advance (in the offer itself) together with conditions to join,
+- or a consensus of existing parties

+### Exponential explosion
+Offers are meant to represent a contract with predictable execution time (Marlowe-like expressiveness).

+In order to avoid exponential explosion - outcomes can be compressed.
+For instance, "BTC price" can have two outomes "0..100000" and "100000..moon" instead of infinity of outcomes.

+Same goes for schedules: grouping outcomes for every stage in a contract, would avoid:
+- exponential "random-walk"-like explosion
+- accumulation of uneccesssary state in a contract.